qingreee1/material-theme-jetbrains-docs/docs/development/external-themes.md

 {% include figure.html content="/tutorial/vibrantInk.png" caption="Vibrant Ink" %}

-The next step would then be to publish your plugin to the Jetbrains repository.
+The next step would then be to publish your plugin to the JetBrains repository.
 Just head to https://plugins.jetbrains.com/ and follow the instructions there.

 And of course post a link here if you want to share it with other users!